mrunshiledar/BT_to_KT/README.md

-# BT_to_KT
+# ZIGGY
-A socializing app for the college students who have joined the college in online mode.
+Ziggy is a food delivery app in which the user can shcedule a meal from before.